 Some research suggests that sitting in a tub of ice water may help reduce inflammation, boost blood flow, improve immunity, and manage pain (1).
 It may also lower cortisol levels (2), your body’s stress-inducing hormone.

-Hemsworth isn’t the only big name to embrace freezing temperatures in a quest for better health.
-“Iceman” Wim Hof uses ice baths (along with breathing and meditation techniques) to reduce anxiety and stress.
-It’s reported that actor Zac Efron, former Twitter CEO Jack Dorsey, and singer Harry Styles have all publicly flexed about submerging themselves in ice-cold water in the name of better wellness.
+Hemsworth isn’t the only big name to embrace freezing water temperatures in a quest for better health.
+Extreme athlete “Iceman” Wim Hof uses ice baths (along with breathing and meditation techniques) to reduce anxiety and stress.
+Scores of other actors, professional athletes, and Silicon Valley tech geniuses have also publicly flexed about submerging themselves in ice-cold water for their well-being.

-There’s a reason celebrities have embraced cold plunge therapy: the benefits may be far reaching and have some backing from science.
-Here’s 10 you should take advantage of.
+There’s a reason athletes and longevity experts alike have embraced cold plunge therapy: the benefits may be far-reaching and have some backing from science.
+Here are 10 you should take advantage of.

 Tennis pro Andy Murray needed an “emergency” ice bath after a grueling match at the 2020 U.S. Open.
 “My body hurts and I need to recover as fast as possible,” he told a reporter after the match.

-When done in tandem with a cool-down exercise routine, cold water therapy can promote recovery and enhance sport-specific abilities after exercise (3).
+When done in tandem with a cool-down exercise routine, cold water therapy can boost athletic performance by promoting recovery and enhancing sport-specific abilities after exercise (3).

-Cold water immersion alone may reduce muscle soreness and increase perceived recovery.
-In one study, the perception of muscle soreness was significantly lower 24 hours later in the subjects that were immersed in cold water (4,5).
+Cold water immersion alone may reduce muscle soreness post-exercise and increase perceived recovery.
+In one study, the perception of muscle soreness was significantly lower 24 hours later in the subjects that were immersed in a cold bath (4,5).
 Ice baths can also lower levels of lactic acid—the fuel for your cells during intense exercise and the source of that burning sensation in your muscles post-workout.

 In a post-Limitless Instagram post, Hemsworth said cold plunges boosted his mood.
 “I think it’s because when you’re in here, you feel like you’re dying,” the actor joked while sitting in an ice bath.
 “And when you get out, you feel like you’re alive again, which makes you very happy.”

 Research backs him up.
-One study published in 2021 in Lifestyle Medicine found swimming in cold ocean water improved participants’ moods (7).
+Swimming in cold ocean water improved participants’ moods once they got over the initial shock of the cold (7).

-While researchers are still sussing out exactly how cold water lifts mood, neuroscientist Andrew Huberman has a theory: He suspects that cold exposure releases dopamine—the “feel-good” hormone which boosts mood, energy, and focus.
+While researchers are still sussing out exactly how cryotherapy lifts mood, neuroscientist Andrew Huberman has a theory: He suspects that cold exposure releases dopamine—the “feel-good” hormone which boosts mood, energy, and focus as well as endorphins.

 Some research suggests warm showers can help you fall asleep faster.
 But cold water may help you sleep better too.